Hart Lab April 2022

 Mika Gallati

-Research Assistant and ScM Student in Biotechnology
+Research Assistant and Biotechnology Masters Student

 Mika received her B.S. in Biology and minor in Neuroscience from the University of Maine.
-She is currently working on finding candidate suppressor genes for the sod-1 project.
+She is currently working on finding candidate suppressor variants for the sod-1 project.
 In her free time, she enjoys cooking, reading, hiking & rock climbing.

 Jacqueline Cho